Remember what it was like being a teenager?

 - They have higher self-esteem and increased self-confidence

-It is designed for youth between the ages of 12 and 18 years, both those who are coping rather well and also those who are having difficulty taking responsibility for their lives or those having problems at school or strained relationships at home.
+It is designed for youth 13 years of age and older, both those who are coping rather well and also those who are having difficulty taking responsibility for their lives or those having problems at school or strained relationships at home.

 For more information, please contact us: